patilabhishekramesh/WeldX/README.md

 ---

 **Note**: This system is designed for demonstration and educational purposes.
-For production welding inspection, ensure proper calibration and validation with certified welding standards.
+For production welding inspection, ensure proper calibration and validation with certified welding standards.#   W e l d X  
+ 